ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 By default, the **Orders** section of the Client Center is **enabled**.

-To disable it, enter the following **value** in the Settings field and **restart** the website using the Instance manager:
+To disable it, enter the following **value** in the Settings field:

 ```
 {"IsOrdersEnabled": false}
 ```

-> [!NOTE]
->
-> If "IsOrdersEnabled" is not present in the settings, the Orders section will still be visible.

 ## HideLines setting

 Document lines are visible by default both in the **Billing** and the **Orders** sections of the Client Center.

-To hide them, enter the following **value** for the Settings field and **restart** the website using the Instance Manager:
+To hide them, enter the following **value** in the Settings field:

 ```
 {"HideLines": true}
 ```

-> [!NOTE]
->
-> If "HideLines" is not present in the settings, lines will remain visible.

 ## HideCustomerProducts

 Customer products are visible by default in the **My Products** tab during the creation of a new order in the Client Center.

-To hide the products and this tab, enter the following **value** for the Settings field and **restart** the website using the Instance Manager:
+To hide the products and this tab, enter the following **value** in the Settings field:

 ```
 {"HideCustomerProducts": true}